“Why should I care?”

 Make it personal

 It’s important to remember that a lack of awareness is not always a bad thing.
 As Sun Tzu says: ‘in the midst of chaos, there is also opportunity.’
 It’s up to the researcher to grasp this opportunity with both hands.
-And this is how to do it: make clinical trials more personable.
+And this is how to do it: make clinical research more personable.

-Researchers need to advertise their studies in ways that appeal to the general public.
+Research sites need to advertise their clinical studies in ways that appeal to the general public.
 Their methods have to feel fresh yet relevant to everyday life.
 Make sure to market your study online; mobile advertising is fast becoming the most popular way to sell products/services.
 Social media is also an ideal platform for raising awareness.
 It’s estimated that 2.56 billion people are on social media worldwide, so making a profile on Facebook or Twitter puts your study among the masses.
 To find out more about the power of social media and its results on patient engagement, check out our previous article available here.

 Make it clear